 Model Structure

 Microsimulation Model in Cancer of the Bladder (MiMiC-Bladder) is an individual patient simulation model built in the R programming language, which has been designed to enable comparison of the effectiveness, cost-effectiveness and resource use of screening strategies for bladder cancer (BC) among different population groups.
 The model simulates the life course of patients, and can represent different populations, including the population of England and the population of Yorkshire.
 Each person in the model has a set of individual characteristics which determines their cancer risk and response to screening and surveillance.
 The model has a lifetime horizon and takes ay NHS perspective.
+The model was built to inform the design of the YORKSURE trial that aims to assess the feasibility of urinary dipstick self-testing as an early detection method for BC in three populations.